-Welcome to four new galleries:
+Welcome to five new galleries:

 Although digitally captured, the content of my images is not manipulated.
 I shoot and present the real world, unposed and unstaged.

 Influences include Randy Newman, Mark Twain, René Magritte, Margaret Atwood, David Hockney, William Trevor, Jeanne Gang, Rod Serling, Michael Josephson, Paul Simon, Emily Dickinson, Georgia O’Keeffe; but most importantly, the images that present themselves to me in the world are my influences.